wamullins/Nebula-Nav/README.md

 -   **React**: A JavaScript library for building user interfaces.
 -   **React Router**: A routing library for React applications.
--   **Three.js**: A 3D graphics library for creating WebGL-based visualizations.
+-   **Three.js Fiber**: A modern version of the Three.js library for creating WebGL-based visualizations.
 -   **Axios**: A promise-based HTTP client for making API calls.
 -   **CSS**: Used for styling and enhancing the visual appeal of the site.